 Planning a visit to the Festival?
 The Visit | Smithsonian page can help you plan your trip—from where to stay to what’s happening at the museums.

 Festival hours are 11 a.m. to 5:30 p.m., with special events taking place most evenings beginning at 7 p.m.

 Services for Visitors with Disabilities

-American Sign Language Interpreters and CART (Communication Access Real Time) transcription services will be available at selected stages.
-The dates and times of these events can be found on the Festival website and in a consolidated schedule at the Volunteer tent or information booths.
+American Sign Language interpreters and CART (Communication Access Real Time) transcription services will be available at selected stages.
+The dates and times of these events can be found on the online Festival schedule and in a consolidated printed schedule at the Volunteer tent or information booths.
 All performance stages and narrative stages are equipped with induction loops, please see a volunteer or festival staff in each tent if you need a receiver.
 Service animals are welcomed with water stations throughout the Festival.

-A number of other accessibility resources are available daily at the information booths and the Volunteer tent, which is located in the Festival Services area next to the Smithsonian Metro station.
-Audio versions of the Festival guide and large print copies of the schedule and food concession menus are available at both locations.
+A number of other accessibility resources are available daily at the information booths and the Volunteer tent, which is located near the intersection of Third Street and Madison Drive.
+Large-print copies of the Festival schedule and food concession menus are available at both locations.
 An audio version of the Festival schedule is available online at si.edu/accessibility.
 Visit the Volunteer tent to request additional ASL interpreter services or borrow a wheelchair for the day.

-Once on the Mall, for information about other special services for visitors with disabilities, visit any information kiosk or the Volunteer tent.
+Once on the Mall, for information about other special services for visitors with disabilities, visit any information booth or the Volunteer tent.